headstock/url_attributes/README.md

 2. Before save, it strips trailing whitespace from the link and adds `"http://"` to the beginning if it (or `"https://"`) is not already there.

+## Matcher

+The gem also comes with an RSpec matcher.
+You can use it like this:

+    describe MyAwesomeModel do

+      it { is_expected.to have_url_attribute :link }

+    end

 ## Contributing

 Want to contribute to this gem?
 You're more than welcome!
 Just clone the repo from GitHub,